Zahra-Abbasvandi/customer-churn-prediction/README.md

 - Customer Retention Team
 - Executive Leadership

-## Project Status
-This project is currently in progress.
-Initial data loading and exploratory data analysis (EDA) have been completed.

 ## Tools & Technologies
 - Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)
 - Jupyter Notebook
+-
+## Project Structure & Notebooks

+This project is organized into multiple Jupyter notebooks to clearly separate each stage of the data science workflow, and still it is ongoing.

+### Notebook 1: 01_data_exploration_eda.ipynb
+- Loaded and inspected the raw customer churn dataset
+- Performed exploratory data analysis (EDA) to understand customer behavior
+- Analyzed churn distribution across key variables such as contract type, and monthly charges
+- Identified early churn patterns and data quality issues to guide feature engineering

+### Notebook 2: 02_data_cleaning_feature_engineering.ipynb
+- Cleaned and prepared the dataset for modeling
+- Handled data type issues and missing values
+- Encoded categorical variables and engineered churn-related features
+- Saved a cleaned, model-ready dataset for downstream analysis